 Art Galleries & Cultural Spaces

-Creative hubs in Sunset Boat Cruise with Wine in Lisbon USD 33 highlight classical works, contemporary installations, and community projects under one skyline.
+Creative hubs in Evening dinner on Chao Phraya cruise USD 61 highlight classical works, contemporary installations, and community projects under one skyline.
 Small studios sit alongside established galleries.

 Look for temporary shows, evening openings, and cultural centres where workshops, talks, and performances make art approachable and engaging for all visitors.